mmatyas/pegasus-frontend/README.md

 ## Installation

-At the moment, this project is still in alpha, so there are no official releases yet.
-However, you can already build the program from source.
+At the moment, this project is still in alpha.
+You can find the current unstable releases and the latest automatic builds [here][gh ci builds] (for Linux) or [here][appveyor mingw build] (for Windows).
+You can also build the program manually from its source code.

 ### Building from source